Llanthony Secunda Priory

 Whether you are planning your dream wedding, a special occasion or unique corporate function, we can play host to the event you’ve always dreamt of having.

-We are a 12th Century medieval Priory, nestled between the village of Hempsted and Gloucester’s historic docks.
-Our accessible location offers a variety of accommodation options within easy walking distance.
+We are a stunning wedding and events venue rich in history, ideally situated near Gloucester’s historic docks and the village of Hempsted.
+Just a short walk from the city centre, our prime location offers convenient access to a wide range of nearby accommodation options.
 Within our grounds, you and your guests are afforded tranquillity and easy-access to the City and transport links.
-The Gloucester and Sharpness Canal is also on our doorstep, providing some truly unique photo opportunities.
+The Gloucester and Sharpness Canal is also on our doorstep with Gloucester's second most photographed attraction, The Sula Lightship, providing some truly unique photo opportunities.

 The Lost Library of Llanthony